minhtc-tech/p_react-native-medical/README.md

 ![Demo](demo/medication-detail.jpg)

 - Welcome to the simple medical App with Expo, TypeScript, TailwindCSS (NativeWind)!
-- This is a simple web application where you can find out a good structure when using Expo beside Tailwind.
+- This is a simple web application where you can find a good structure when using Expo beside Tailwind.
 - Video demo: https://youtu.be/ELUo8Xf7gIw?si=QtVsvd1c1u0ACm1f
 - Please give this source a star, thank you so much 🥰.